AdrianRomanski/ng-lego-a11y-components/libs/storybook-lib/README.md

-# storybook-lib
+# storybook

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test storybook-lib` to execute the unit tests.
+Run `nx test storybook` to execute the unit tests.